Thank you for your interest in Open Access publishing.

 Applications may be made immediately upon final acceptance by the publisher.

-Applications will be reviewed each semester and applicants will be informed as soon as possible thereafter.
+Applications will be reviewed each month and applicants will be informed as soon as possible thereafter.